SCCCGrant-CyberResources/Shared_Resources/README.md

 ### Hacking Tools
 - [GitHub - hak5/bashbunny-payloads: The Official Bash Bunny Payload Repository](https://github.com/hak5/bashbunny-payloads) - This repository contains payloads and extensions for the Hak5 Bash Bunny.

-### Resource Collections
+### Resource Collections (Not fully checked.
+Explore at own risk)
 - [GitHub - danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) -  SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
-List types include usernames, passwords, URLs, sensitive data patterns,
+List types include usernames, passwords, URLs, sensitive data patterns.
+- [GitHub - trustedsec/physical-docs](https://github.com/trustedsec/physical-docs) -  This is a collection of legal wording and documentation used for physical security assessments.
+The goal is to hopefully allow this as a template for other companies to use and to protect themselves when conducting physical security assessments.

 ## Books
 ### Kevin Mitnik (Author & Topic)